worldskills/worldskills-angular-lib/README.md

 # WorldSkills Angular Library

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3. if you plan to upgrade other apps to a newer version of angular, please use the [Angular Update Guide](https://angular.dev/update-guide)
+This project is library of common functionality that supports the development of WorldSkills applications.

 ## Changelog